cloudfoundry-samples/ratelimit-service/README.md

 ## Try it out
-To test the rate limiting, you will need to exceed the requests / second.
+To test the rate limiting, you will need to exceed the requests / second limit.
 - requests made that are within the limit will return an [HTTP 200](https://httpstatuses.com/200)
 - requests made that exceed the limit will return an [HTTP 429 - Too Many Requests](https://httpstatuses.com/429)

-**In the examples below we will use a rate limit of 10 requests / per second.**
+**In the examples below we will use a rate limit of 10 requests / per second per client IP**

 ### Client-side tool
-There is a great command line tool (similar to Apache Bench) called [boom](https://github.com/rakyll/boo://github.com/rakyll/boom) which can send a number of concurrent requests and also allow you to throttle the number of concurrent client requests.
+There is a great command line tool (similar to Apache Bench) called [boom](https://github.com/rakyll/boo://github.com/rakyll/boom) which allows you to send a number of requests and also throttle the number of concurrent client requests.

 To install client side load testing tool:
 ```